easytarget/microPyEZfonts/README.md

 Class can provide height, width and other props for the font

 ### Wanted:
-a python library to rotate `MONO_VLSB` framebuffers..
+a python library to rotate `MONO_VLSB` framebuffers by 90 degrees